 While there are lots of Agencies in this competitive market, it is also a growing one, and the barrier to entry is low.
-You can set up your own Digital Marketing Agency, with nothing more than a laptop, phone and a little self-application.
+You can start your own Digital Marketing Agency, with nothing more than a laptop, phone, and a little self-application.

 Here’s how you do it.

 The Nuts and Bolts of How to Start a Digital Marketing Agency.